 Accessible, transformative, entertaining classical theater

 We also want to continue our high school touring program for a second year.
-To bolster and facilitate the teaching of Shakespeare in Minnesota high schools, we plan to tour a full production of Shakespeare's As You Like It, specifically tailored to educational audiences, to as many high schools as we can afford--at little cost to the schools themselves.
+To bolster and facilitate the teaching of Shakespeare in Minnesota high schools, we plan to tour a full production of Shakespeare's A Midsummer Night's Dream, specifically tailored to educational audiences, to as many high schools as we can afford--at little cost to the schools themselves.
 We will also offer post-performance discussions and classroom visits to engage with the students about what they have just seen and explore how the issues and themes in the play translate to modern day life.
 We will demonstrate Shakespeare's contemporary relevance and, ideally, spark a genuine interest in the students for literature, Shakespeare, and the arts.
 But we need your help to make this possible!

 wage.
-We also need your help to keep our public performances' sliding-scale
+Your donations also help to keep our public performances' sliding-scale

 ticket prices low.
 We feel access to the arts must not be limited by